alejandro5042/azdo-userscripts/CONTRIBUTING.md

 - Clone this repo on-disk
 - Run `npm install`
-- Allow Tampermonkey to access files on disk:
+- Allow your userscript manager to access files on disk:
   - Go to [Chrome Extension Settings](chrome://extensions/)
-  - Click the "Details" button on Tampermonkey
+  - Click the "Details" button on Tampermonkey or Violentmonkey
   - Enable "Allow access to file URLs"
+- From Violentmonkey:
+  - Simply drag the file into the Violentmonkey dashboard
+  - Enable checkbox "Track local file before this window is closed" and keep the tab open
 - From Tampermonkey, create a new userscript that uses the version on-disk:
   - Copy the real userscript into this new userscript
   - Delete all the code (everything under `// ==/UserScript==`)